Composing Plots#

 Overlay with a tiled map#

-The “CET_L4” colormap works well here, and we can kind of see the outlines of the continents, but the visualization would be much easier to parse if we added a base map underneath.
-To do this, we’ll import a tile element from HoloViews, namely the EsriImagery tiles from ESRI using the Web Mercator projection:
+The “CET_L4” colormap works well here, and we can kind of see the outlines of the continents, but the visualization would be much easier to parse if we added a base map underneath showing the actual Earth where the quakes are located.
+To do this, we’ll import a map tiles element from HoloViews, namely the EsriImagery

 from holoviews.element.tiles import EsriImagery